lndecastro/AICofounder/EAIBS/Module1_AI_Cofounder_Mindset.md

 - Solo founders and micro-teams are launching and validating products in days rather than months, using AI for everything from code generation to customer research.
-- Investors increasingly expect founders to demonstrate AI literacy as a baseline entrepreneurial competency — not just as a technical skill, but as a *strategic* one.
+- Investors increasingly expect founders to demonstrate AI literacy as a baseline entrepreneurial competency, not just as a technical skill, but as a *strategic* one.

 ### What Has Actually Changed?